hapostgres/pg_auto_failover/docs/ref/reference.rst

       maintenance  Disable Postgres maintenance mode on this node ssl          Disable SSL configuration on this node

+    pg_autoctl get
+    + node       get a node property from the pg_auto_failover monitor
+    + formation  get a formation property from the pg_auto_failover monitor

+    pg_autoctl get node
+      replication-quorum  get replication-quorum property from the monitor candidate-priority  get candidate property from the monitor

+    pg_autoctl get formation
+      settings              get replication settings for a formation from the monitor number-sync-standbys  get number_sync_standbys for a formation from the monitor

+    pg_autoctl set
+    + node       set a node property on the monitor
+    + formation  set a formation property on the monitor

+    pg_autoctl set node
+      metadata            set metadata on the monitor
+      replication-quorum  set replication-quorum property on the monitor candidate-priority  set candidate property on the monitor

+    pg_autoctl set formation
+      number-sync-standbys  set number-sync-standbys for a formation on the monitor

     pg_autoctl perform
-      failover    Perform a failover for given formation and group switchover  Perform a switchover for given formation and group
+      failover    Perform a failover for given formation and group switchover  Perform a switchover for given formation and group promotion   Perform a failover that promotes a target node

 The first step consists of creating a pg_auto_failover monitor thanks to the command ``pg_autoctl create monitor``, and the command ``pg_autoctl show